 ii.
 Vue JS

 Vue JS Framework Examples: Trustpilot, Nintendo, Behance

-Back-end frameworks (server-side frameworks) provide generic functionalities that can be assembled or built upon to assist in development.
-The choice in framework will be dictated by the programming language chosen for development as well as the target platform(s).
+Backend (server-side) frameworks provide generic functionalities that can be assembled or built upon to assist development.
+The choice in the framework will be dictated by the programming language chosen for growth and the target platform(s).

-What is Ruby on Rails?
 Ruby on Rails is an open-source framework written with the Ruby language.
-Ruby runs on Linux and is based upon the model-view-controller (MVC) architecture.
-Ruby on Rails is secure and scalable and benefits from large third party libraries to speed up development.
+Ruby runs on Linux based on the model-view-controller (MVC) architecture.
+Ruby is secure and scalable and benefits from large third-party libraries to speed up development.